 \section{Introduction}

 The study of the electromagnetic structure of the $\Omega^-$, composed by three valence strange quarks, is very challenging.
 Although the $\Omega^-$ is the more stable known baryon with spin 3/2 [longer mean life than the $\Delta(1232)$] its physical properties are almost unknown, apart the charge and the magnetic moment~\cite{Capstick00,Beg64,Muller,Omega,Omega2,Hyperons,Alexandrou10,Diehl91,Wallace95,PDG20,Afanasev12}.
-[Mean lives: $\Omega^-$: $8 \times 10^{-11}$ s; $\Delta(1232)$: $6\times 10^{-24}$ s].
-The first measurement of the $\Omega^-$ {\it effective} form factor $|G(q^2)|$ in the timelike region at CLOE ($e^+ e^- \to \Omega^- \bar \Omega^+$ reactions)~\cite{Dobbs14a} opens a new window to probe the internal structure of the $\Omega^-$, and the properties of the form factors at large $|q^2|$.
+[The mean life of the $\Omega^-$ is $8 \times 10^{-11}$ s, and the mean life of the $\Delta(1232)$ is $6\times 10^{-24}$ s].
+The first measurement of the $\Omega^-$ {\it effective} form factor $|G(q^2)|$ in the timelike region at CLOE ($e^+ e^- \to \Omega^- \bar \Omega^+$ reactions)~\cite{Dobbs14a} opens a new window to probe the internal structure of the $\Omega^-$ and the properties of the form factors at large $|q^2|$.
 The effective form factor $|G(q^2)|$ is determined by a combination of the four $\Omega^-$ electromagnetic form factors.

 Additional information about the $\Omega^-$ electromagnetic structure can be obtained from lattice QCD simulations, which can today be performed at the physical baryon mass in the spacelike region ($Q^2 \ge 0$)~\cite{Boinepalli09,Alexandrou10}.
 These simulations can be regarded as a good representation of the physical baryon because they are performed at the physical strange quark mass, and also because the effects of the meson cloud excitation of the baryon core are expected to be small (heavy meson excitations are suppressed according with chiral perturbation theory)~\cite{NSTAR,NSTAR17}.